Kiama is a Scala library for language processing including attribute grammars, term rewriting, abstract state machines and pretty printing.

 The code base is also compatible with Scala 2.12.0-M3.

-In Kiama 1.x you could use abstract syntax trees reflexively by accessing fields such as parent
+In Kiama 1.x you could use abstract syntax trees reflexively by accessing fields such as parent,

 had to mix in to your AST classes.
-You also had to call initTree
+You also had to call initTree on the root of your AST to setup these

 fields before you tried to use them.